ameya1232/EvapoScore/README.md

 ## Technical Stuff

 Right now it estimates climate data based on where cities are located.
-I used Claude AI agents to pull real data from the Open-Meteo API for 250+ cities, but the code also has a fallback estimation method.
+I pulled real data from the Open-Meteo API for 250+ cities, but the code also has a fallback estimation method.
 Here's how you could fetch real data:

 ```javascript
 // Example API call structure (included in code)